-The River Browney
+The River Browney and Lanchester

 The River Browney and River Deerness form twin valleys in the sub-Pennine region west of Durham City.
 Both are small rivers that form notable valleys in this hilly country and in their lower reaches are home to a number of former mining villages.